goschtl/zope/topia.termextract/trunk/src/topia/termextract/README.txt

   ['This', 'is', 'a', 'simple', 'example', '.']

-While most tokenizers ignore punctuation, it is important for us to keep it, since we need it later for the keyword extraction.
+While most tokenizers ignore punctuation, it is important for us to keep it, since we need it later for the term extraction.
 Let's now look at some more complex cases:

 - Quoted Text